 10 Classic Low-Tech Board Games to Play with Your Family During the Holidays

-The holidays are a great time for a temporary tech intervention, and declaring a family game night on those rare days when while everyone is together can be a fun way to bond with loved ones off the grid.
+The holidays are a great time for a temporary tech intervention, and declaring a night strictly for low-tech board games on those rare days when while everyone is together can be a fun way to bond with loved ones off the grid.

 It’s in this spirit that we’ve gathered this list of ten of our favorite board games and the best deals we found online for each of them.
 There’s something in here for all ages – from games to play with the littlest of the elves to the ones you keep out of sight until after they’re all snug in their beds with visions sugar plums dancing in their heads.

 If you like Words with Friends, then you’ll love its original, low-tech inspiration.
 If you’re anything like me, then you were looking for an excuse to brush up on all those fascinating Q-without-U words anyway. $15 at Amazon.

 Real world real estate development never was and never will be anywhere near as satisfying as watching all hope drain from your brother’s face as you Scrooge him out of his last few dollars after landing on your BoardWalk hotel for the third time in a row. $14.46 at Amazon.

 The only thing the little ones will like more than playing Candy Land is playing it with a grown up.
 It pays off later when they choose you, their new favorite, to snuggle up with when it’s time to watch A Christmas Story. $12.99 at Amazon.